ronilaukkarinen/SickRage-Classic-gui/README.md

 Just clone the repo and replace the files.
 This causes problems with SickRage updates, but you can easily update with this routine:

 	git reset --hard
+	git clean -f
 	git pull

+## Installation

 Quick installation example after cloning into home:

-    cp ~/SickRage-Classic-gui/gui ~/SickRage/
+    cp -Rv ~/SickRage-Classic-gui/gui ~/SickRage/

-After replacing the files you can activate the theme by editing config `theme_name = classic` or going to **Settings > General > UI Theme Settings** and selecting Classic there.
+After replacing the files and restarting you can activate the theme by editing config `theme_name = classic` or going to **Settings > General > UI Theme Settings** and selecting Classic there.

 ## More?